-Making stuffed cabbage is a process.
-The leaves need to be boiled, then drained, then trimmed.
-The meat filling needs to be mixed.
-After that the filling is rolled up into cabbage leaves one-by-one.
-Finally it all needs to slowly cook.
-When you’re all done, you certainly feel like you’ve earned it… but there is an easier way.
+Making stuffed cabbage rolls is a process.
+The leaves need to be boiled or frozen, then trimmed.
+You must create and mix a meat filling.
+After that, the filling is rolled up into cabbage leaves one-by-one.
+A sauce must be made.
+Then it all needs to slowly cook.
+When you’re all done, you certainly feel like you’ve earned it… and of course, it’s delicious.
+But there is an easier way.

-Many years ago, my dear friend Beth introduced me to concept of Unstuffed Cabbage.
+Many years ago, my dear friend Beth introduced me to concept of unstuffed cabbage rolls.
 The basic idea is to make a bed of cabbage, make the filling into meatballs, cover it all with sauce, and cook.
 It doesn’t get much easier than that.

-This recipe, unlike my Stuffed Cabbage, is a savory preparation (with no added sweetness).
-This is not a Polish-style sweet and sour sauce (emphasis on the sweet).
-I prefer my stuffed cabbage on the savory side.
-If you’re looking for a more sweet and sour dish, try these: Sweet and Sour Meatballs.
+Unlike my stuffed cabbage, my unstuffed cabbage rolls are a savory preparation (with no added sweetness).
+This is not a Polish-style sweet and sour sauce.
+I prefer this dish on the savory side.
+If you’re looking for a more sweet and sour flavor profile, try these (which can also be made kosher for Passover): Sweet and Sour Meatballs.

-I typically use a combination of ground beef and ground chicken, though you can use either or.
+I typically use a combination of ground beef and ground chicken in these unstuffed cabbage rolls, but you can use either or.
 Dark meat ground chicken (versus white meat) will provide extra flavor.
 Note that if you use ground chicken only, the meatballs will be quite sticky when you’re trying to form them (especially if you leave out the breadcrumbs).
 They’ll firm up as they cook.

 Normally stuffed cabbage has rice in the filling, but I typically leave it out here.
-This dish is very filling without the rice, and a bit lighter too.
+These unstuffed cabbage rolls are very filling without the rice, and lower carb, too.
 It’s perfect for the colder months of the year, a warming and wonderful one pot meal.
-It’s also kosher for Passover, if you use matzo meal – and gluten free if you omit the breadcrumbs entirely.
+This recipe is also kosher for Passover, if you use matzo meal – and gluten free if you omit the breadcrumbs entirely.
 Enjoy!

 - 1 head of green cabbage, cored and cut into strips